the-au-forml-lab/SERPL/events/2023/travel-support.md

 university, regardless of citizenship or visa status.

-In addition, we have set aside a portion of our student travel awards for funding undergraduate students, women, underrepresented minorities, and LBGTQ+ people.
+In addition, we have set aside a portion of our student travel awards for funding undergraduate students, women, underrepresented minorities, and LGBTQ+ people.

 SERPL student travel support is graciously funded by the National Science Foundation (NSF).